top of page

 Why are we Agnostic Non-Theists?

-Exploring the complexities of reality, questions of belief, knowledge, and the existence of the supernatural have long captivated human thought.
-Mystrikism's adoption of a naturalistic, agnostic, non-religious non-theism position is rooted in our commitment to empirical evidence, logical consistency, and the outcomes of the scientific method.
-We are driven by an understanding of the limitations of human knowledge, particularly when it comes to claims about god or gods.
-We aim to navigate the tension between reason and speculation, seeking truth through a disciplined and rational framework.
+Exploring the complexities of reality, questions of belief, knowledge, and the supernatural have long captivated human thought.
+Mystrikism’s adoption of a naturalistic, agnostic, non-religious, non-theism stems from its commitment to empirical evidence, logical consistency, and the scientific method.
+Our position reflects an understanding of the limitations of human knowledge, particularly concerning claims about god(s).
+We navigate the tension between reason and speculation, seeking truth through a disciplined and rational framework.

-While atheism often involves a more active and determined rejection of the existence of gods, non-theism reflects a more thoughtful absence of belief without making absolute claims.
-This less assertive, less confrontational stance aligns with Mystrikism’s values of humility and openness to the unknown.
-By embracing non-theism, we can focus on naturalism and inquiry without constantly engaging in debates about gods, promoting intellectual flexibility and allowing for a less rigid approach to the mysteries of the universe.
+While atheism often involves actively rejecting the existence of gods, non-theism embodies a more thoughtful and conditional absence of belief (or conditional belief in absence, if you prefer) without asserting absolute claims.
+This less confrontational stance aligns with Mystrikism’s values of humility and scientific openness to the unknown.

-The Foundations of Our Approach – Verificationism & Falsificationism
+The Foundations – Verificationism & Falsificationism

 As a result, these conclusions naturally lead us to non-theism.
-Despite millennia of effort, the god hypothesis has never been scientifically verified, nor can it be subjected to scientific falsification.
-The universal scope, paradigm-shifting nature, and profound life-changing implications of this hypothesis especially demand our strict adherence to the methods of science.
+Despite millennia of effort, the god premise has never been scientifically verified, nor can it be subjected to scientific falsification.
+The universal scope, paradigm-shifting nature, and profound life-changing implications of this idea especially demand our strict adherence to the integrated methods of science.
 This stance is not merely a procedural preference but a fundamental imperative, born of the recognition that claims about supernatural entities or paranormal forces have profound and far-reaching ramifications for our understanding of the universe, our place within it, and the nature of reality itself.
 As such, our agnosticism, paired with naturalism, leads us to non-theism: because we don’t know, we don’t believe.

 A Stance of Skeptical Openness